 Model Solution: Likelihood method

 To achieve the final model, we combined three types of data, including mass balance equations, physiological constraints, and in situ data.
 The solution of this model was a set of flow values (x).
 Depending on the number of equations and the numbers of the unknowns, different methods of solution were used.
 Ideally, the equations lead to only one set of solutions that perfectly fits the data when the number of equations equals the numbers of the unknowns.
 However, the most commonly encountered situation is that the number of equations is far less than the number of unknowns.
 As a result, there is no unique solution set, whereas an infinite number of valid solution sets exist, creating a multidimensional solution space.
 Earlier modeling studies usually selected one solution from this solution space.
 The principle of parsimony, the flow set with the minimal sum of squared value, has often been applied as the selection criterion (Vézina and Platt, 1988).
 However, the parsimonious food web model usually takes extreme values to meet the criterion (Difendorfer et al., 2001; Kones et al., 2006).
 Alternatively, a likelihood approach based on Markov Chain Monte Carlo (MCMC) algorithm has been developed, which calculates the mean values and standard deviations of the flows from the possible solution sets (Kones et al., 2006).
+The standard deviation was artificially set to a ±2% error margin to iterate until the convergence of solution sets.
 We used LIM package (Soetaert and Herman, 2009; van Oevelen et al., 2010) in R (R Development Core Team 2020) to set up and solve the conceptual food-web model (Fig. 2) using MCMC and likelihood approach.

 Network indices of ecosystems